storj-archived/storj-bounty-program/bounty-details.rst

 How Nontechnical Bounties are Reviewed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is a committee of 6 people that review requests once a week on Thursdays at 6pm-7pm UTC.
 We will send a reply on Thursdays to notify you of the decision.
-Please check out the section :ref:`How to get paid`
+Please check out the section ``How to Get Paid``.